Darien2805/Resume/README.md

  Creation of Resume using LaTeX language on OverLeaf.com

 ## Template
-My resume created with reference to [posquit0](https://github.com/posquit0/Awesome-CV)
+My resume created with reference to [posquit0](https://github.com/posquit0/Awesome-CV) by using Awesome CV

 ## What is Awesome CV?